-36. The development hereby permitted shall not be occupied until such time as the parking and turning facilities have been implemented in accordance with drawing number Drawing No. 20011_PL04 Rev H. Thereafter the onsite parking provision shall be so maintained in perpetuity.
+36. The parking and turning facilities associated with each individual plot shall be implemented in accordance with drawing number Drawing No. 20011_PL04 Rev J prior to the first occupation of that unit.
+Thereafter the onsite parking provision shall be so maintained in perpetuity.